MyKell069/Full_Stack_Java_Extended_4_1/packages-and-access.md

 It is important to remember these access modifiers and what they do.
 Keep in mind:
  - Private is the most restrictive and private members can only be accessed from within the same class.
- - Public is the least restrictive and private members can be accessed anywhere.
+ - Public is the least restrictive and public members can be accessed anywhere.
- - default or package-private members can only be accessed from classes within the package.
+ - Default or package-private members can only be accessed from classes within the package.
  - Protected is like default but members can also be accessed from sub-classes even if they are defined in another package.